 NCFC and the Agriculture Workforce Coalition (AWC) have put forward three critical components of reform that must be addressed.
 First, legislation must address the current workforce.
-With over half of agricultural workers estimated to be undocumented, suddenly losing the majority of agricultural workers would place significant, irreparable harm on not only the agricultural economy.
+With over half of agricultural workers estimated to not have proper work authority, suddenly losing the majority of agricultural workers would place significant, irreparable harm on the agricultural economy.
 Agricultural employers must have continued access to trained, high-skilled farm workers through work authorization status to remain working in agriculture-related jobs.

 Lastly, this visa program must have the flexibility to meet the needs of producers, including those with year-round labor needs, such as dairy and livestock.
 Due to the nature of dairy and livestock operations, these sectors have not been able to participate in the current H-2A program.
 A 2012 Texas A&M study 2012 focused on dairy found that farms using immigrant labor supply more than 2/5 of the milk in the country.
 Without these employees, economic output would decline by $22 billion and 133,000 workers would lose their jobs.

 We cannot continue to limit farmers and rural America’s economic potential due to labor instability; therefore, Congress must act now.